Stages of Amphan Cyclone

 Ramsar convention

-The Convention on Wetlands called the Ramsar Convention is the intergovernmental treaty.
+The Convention on Wetlands called the Ramsar Convention is an intergovernmental treaty.
 It provides the framework for the conservation and wise use of wetlands and their resources.
 The Convention was adopted in the Iranian city of Ramsar in 1971 and came into force in 1975.
-Since then, almost 90% of UN member states, from all the world’s geographic regions, have acceded to become “Contracting Parties”.
+Since then, almost 90% of UN member states, from all the world’s geographic regions, have acceded to becoming “Contracting Parties”.

 The Convention uses a broad definition of wetlands, It includes all lakes and rivers, underground aquifers, swamps and marshes, wet grasslands, Peatlands, oases, estuaries, deltas and tidal flats, mangroves and other coastal areas, coral reefs, and all human-made sites such as fish ponds, rice paddies, reservoirs and salt pans.